libretro/docs/docs/development/retroarch/compilation/wii.md

 Once finished, you can find the libretro cores inside directory `dist/wii`.

-Another way for compile the cores, is cloning the core's repository (for example, FCEUmm) from [GitHub](https://github.com/orgs/libretro/repositories).
+Another way to compile cores, is by cloning the core's repository (for example, FCEUmm) from [GitHub](https://github.com/orgs/libretro/repositories).
-In this case, for clone FCEUmm-Libretro repo:
+In this case, to clone FCEUmm-Libretro repo:

     git clone https://github.com/libretro/libretro-fceumm.git libretro-fceumm
     cd libretro-fceumm